Does localisation matter?

 The evidence shows that they are.

-Over 20% of the world’s population are native English speakers – that’s nearly 380 million people.
+Over 20% of the world’s population speak English.
+Of those, nearly 380 million people are native speakers.
 Many millions more speak English as a second or third language.

 If so many people speak English, is translating and adapting your content to the language and culture of local markets really that important?